Bond Market: Correction or Reversal?

 Advertisements

 The key question arises: has the bond market reached a correction point?
-Analysts suggest that the pressure experienced currently may soon alleviate, but only time will tell
+Analysts suggest that the pressure experienced currently may soon alleviate, but only time will tell.
+The fundamental issue confronting the bond market is whether liquidity can be loosened to allow for potential recovery.

 Leave Your Comment